Anshu0213/KaratePractise/README.md

 # KaratePractise
-Using maven project learning to test using karate
+Using maven project for practising karate test framework.